anasalqoyyum/ansible/README.md

 # Personal Dev Environment Setup

-Mostly only applied to WSL Ubuntu (or Unix in General)
+Perhaps can only be applied to WSL Ubuntu (or Unix in General)

 For WSL Installation refer to: [WSL Install](https://learn.microsoft.com/en-us/windows/wsl/install)